Request to Change Court Order (JV-180)

 Welfare and Institutions Code § 388; California Rule of Court 5.570(e)

 How to File a Request to Change Court Order

-Caution: When filling out a JV-180, be sure to include a specific description of the change in circumstance and/or the new evidence that has developed.
-You must present particular evidence of a change in circumstance and that the recommended change of order is in the child’s best interest -- both are required for this motion.
+CAUTION: When filling out a JV-180, you must include a specific description of the change in circumstance and/or new evidence that has developed to show the court it is in the child's best interest to change the order.
 Most successful JV-180 petitions include declarations or other attachments that demonstrate the specifics of the change in circumstance and the best interest of the child.
-See In re Ramone R. (2005) 132 Cal.App.4th 1339, 1348 (holding that conclusory claims in a JV-180 petition are insufficient to require a hearing, and that a JV-180 must include include a specific description of the change in circumstance or new evidence).
+See In re Ramone R. (2005) 132 Cal.App.4th 1339, 1348 (holding that conclusory claims in a JV-180 petition are insufficient to require a hearing, and that a JV-180 must include a specific description of the change in circumstance or new evidence).
 If you need further information about completing a JV-180, please call or email Advokids.
-If you wish to keep your address confidential, also fill out the JV 182.

 If you choose to file the form in person:

-- Take the original form and the recommended 8 copies to the court clerk’s office at the courthouse where the hearing will be held.
+- Take the original JV-180 form (plus 8 copies) to the court clerk’s office at the courthouse where the hearing will be held.

-- Ask the clerk to file the form for you.
-If the clerk questions this request, refer the Clerk to the JV 180 form, page 3, language that requires Clerk to file and serve for you: “If you do not have an attorney, the clerk will send notice and copies of your request to all persons required to receive notice under Welfare and Institutions Code sections 297 and 380, and rules 1407 and 1432 of the California Rules of Court.”
-The clerk is responsible for providing the form to all parties and completing and filing the proof of service form.
+Page 3 of JV-180 states: “If you do not have an attorney, the clerk will send notice and copies of your request to all persons required to receive notice under Welfare and Institutions Code sections 297 and 386, and rules 5.524 and 5.570 of the California Rules of Court.”

-- Keep one copy of the date-stamped form for yourself.
+- Don't forget to keep one copy of the date-stamped form (file-endorsed by the clerk) for yourself.